So there are a couple of topics I honestly feel that I am an expert on:

 I missed racing and being part of a team.

-My first BRR experience can be considered the tipping point for the next 6 years of my life and I can attribute all of the following to this race: becoming a marathoner, completing an Ironman, backpacking the Grand Canyon and achieving happiness.
-Even the start of my quest for financial independence can be traced back to this race – if I didn’t know what I was saving for then it wouldn’t be so easy.
+My first BRR experience can be considered the tipping point for the next 6 years of my life and I can attribute all of the following to this race: becoming a marathoner, completing an Ironman, backpacking the Grand Canyon and truly achieving happiness.
+Even my quest for financial independence can be traced back to this race – if I didn’t know what I was saving for then it wouldn’t be so easy.

 OK, I went on a bit of a tangent.
 Let’s get back on track.